🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 What Is Margin Level?

-Your margin level percentage is a measure of the relationship between the equity in your trading account and how much margin is in use.
+Your margin level percentage is a measure of the relationship between the equity in your trading or brokerage account and how much margin is in use.
 The margin level calculation is expressed as a percentage: (equity / margin) x 100.

 It’s helpful to think of margin level as a reading of your trading account’s health.
 A margin level percentage of 0% means you have no open positions.
 A margin level of 100% means that the amount of a portfolio’s equity and used margin are equal.
 Equity is the cash available to trade, plus any unrealized profits and losses on open positions.
 Many brokers will not allow investors to make new opening trades when the margin level on their options trading account is 100% or less.